Mclmadden/CB68/Week_3.md

 When birdseye was rebooted, my ssh tunnels were closed and must be set up again.

 Center offset of PV diagrams on the protostellar outflow: slice perpendicular to the position angle of the outflow (142° in Imai et al. 2022).
+Slices taken along outflow should have P.A. = 232°.

 ### Thursday 2/9